-This tour from Cape Town to Nairobi is basically the same as the camping tour, with the big difference being that clients will overnight in comfortable rooms instead of camping in a tent.
+The accommodated tour from Cape Town to Nairobi is basically the same as the camping tour, with the big difference being that clients will overnight in comfortable rooms instead of camping in a tent.

-This tour covers all the highlights of the 20 day Cape Town to Vic Falls tour + all the highlights of the 21 day East African Adventure.
+This tour covers all the highlights of the 20 day Cape Town to Vic Falls tour + all the highlights of the 20 day East African Adventure.

 You will see lots of wild animals and the numerous safaris during this trip.
 We visit some of the most legendary National Parks in Africa such as the Serengeti, the Ngorogoro Crater, Chobe, Etosha, South Luangwa..

 This overland tour also combines some of the diverse cultures of Africa with spectacular natural landscapes.
-You will meet the Bushmen Tribe, the Himba tribe and of course the Masai tribe…

 Click map to enlarge >>